AP19110020082/NPW_SPS/README.md

 3. Name of project

-   NPW-NOISE,AIR AND WASTE POLLUTION TREATMENT
+   NPW-NOISE,AIR AND WASTE POLLUTION TREATMENT.

 4. One liner for project

-   REDUCE AND RECYCLE BECAUSE THERE IS NO REBIRTH
+   REDUCE AND RECYCLE BECAUSE THERE IS NO REBIRTH.

 5. Which sdg does your project align with?

-   CLIMATE ACTION
+   CLIMATE ACTION.

 6. Write a short description of your project.

-   AIM TO REDUCE NOISE AND AIR POLLUTION, RECYCLING WASTE WITH BUSINESS APPROACH
+   AIM TO REDUCE NOISE AND AIR POLLUTION, RECYCLING WASTE WITH BUSINESS APPROACH.

 7. What does your project solve?